-“You forgot, man, all of New Gary one big jail,” said Leroy, who had appeared in the door.
-He motioned to Malmquist to follow him.
-He was led naked out of the room.
+“You forgot, man, all of New Gary one big jail,” said Leroy, who stepped in the room.
+He led Malmquist, naked, out of the room.
 “You were bullshittin’ us, man.
 Damn near fooled us, too.
 All them lies about coming from Chicago in 2015.”

 “I was telling the truth and am still telling the truth.
 Inspector Melynchuk believes me.”

 “He just playing you, man.
 Don’t you know that’s what all cops do?
 You were bullshittin’ us big time.”

 “You sure was.
 They said you once a had a chip in you but you somehow got it removed, so they put a new one in you in Chicago.
 You ain’t getting out of New Gary again no more, that’s for sure.”